wazo-platform/wazo-doc/source/administration/cli_tools/cli_tools.rst

 * switch to an archived version's repository: ``wazo-dist wazo-18.02``

-xivo-provd-cli
+wazo-provd-cli
 --------------

-``xivo-provd-cli`` is a command-line interface to interact with the REST API of ``wazo-provd``.
+``wazo-provd-cli`` is a command-line interface to interact with the REST API of ``wazo-provd``.
 It provides mainly provisioning-related features.

-``xivo-provd-cli`` has an interactive REPL mode.
-You can access it with the command ``xivo-provd-cli``.
+``wazo-provd-cli`` has an interactive REPL mode.
+You can access it with the command ``wazo-provd-cli``.
 It should prompt you for a password that is empty by default.
 Once in the interactive mode, enter ``help`` for a list of available operations.